 Dr. Dimmig specializes in cataract and glaucoma surgery.
 He is performing premium intraocular lens surgery with the latest technologies that can limit need for glasses after cataract surgery.
-He has 15 years of experience with glaucoma surgeries, including canaloplasty, trabeculectomy, and glaucoma drainage devices.
-He is also performing MIGS (microinvasive glaucoma surgery), which are a variety of new procedures performed during cataract surgery to help lower intraocular pressure, including the iStent, Cypass, and ab interno canaloplasty.
+He has 20 years of experience with glaucoma surgeries, including trabeculectomy and glaucoma drainage devices.
+He also performs MIGS (microinvasive glaucoma surgery) regularly with his cataract surgeries to help lower intraocular pressure including the iStent.

 Dr. Dimmig has been volunteering in the 3rd world every 1-2 years.
 From 2007-2011 he was working in Guatemala on 3 different surgical outreach trips.
 Starting in 2012 he now volunteers with the Himalayan Cataract Project and their work in Ethiopia.
-He most recently was in Harar, Ethiopia for an outreach camp where he and 3 other surgeons (1 US, 2 Ethiopian) performed 1100 sight restoring cataract surgeries in 5 days of work.
-Dr. Dimmig has volunteered his time with the Oregon Academy of Ophthalmology for the past 8 years, and is a current board member.
+Dr. Dimmig has volunteered his time with the Oregon Academy of Ophthalmology for the past 12 years, and is a current board member.
 He was president of the Oregon Academy of Ophthalmology from 2014-2016.

 In his spare time, Dr. Dimmig enjoys biking, skiing, and climbing.
 He and his wife Christy now spend most of their free time with their son, Bodie and daughter, Sela.